phlippieb/phlippieb.github.io/src/content/blog/magic-version-bumps-for-github-prs.md

 The idea was born from a frustrating situation that I started to notice on my current project.
 On this project, the `master` branch is protected, so you cannot push to `master`; you must open a PR.
 The following checks apply:

 1. Your BitRise build must pass
-2. Your branch must be up to date
+2. Your branch must be up-to-date
 3. You need at least 2 approvals
 4. Reviews are dismissed when you push changes